ARUP-RI/afb_detection/README.md

 # Object detection models for acid-fast bacilli screening

 TODO: fill in details such as
-- links to trained model & datasets on huggingface
+- link to paper once it's posted
 - basic outline of the code logic

+## Models & Datasets
+Our trained models, as used to generate the results in our paper, [are available on Huggingface](https://huggingface.co/arup-ri/afb), as are the [datasets they were trained and evaluated on](https://huggingface.co/datasets/arup-ri/kinyoun_afb_50k).
+Of special note is the validation set for WSI-level predictions, which is split into chunks because of its size(~100Gb).
+To reassemble them,
+<nobr>`cat *.tar.gz.* | tar xvfz -`</nobr> <!-- (per [this source](https://stackoverflow.com/a/38199694)) -->
+or similar should work on most *nix-like systems.
+Note you'll need over 200Gb of free space to download & then combine the chunks!

 ## Python setup
 To run the code in this repo, we recommend using `uv` for building a python environment.
 [Installation instructions can be found here](https://docs.astral.sh/uv/getting-started/installation/) if you haven't used `uv` before.
-Once `uv` is installed, running `uv sync` in your favorite terminal will regenerate a functioning env from the `uv.lock` file in this repo.
+Once `uv` is installed, running `uv sync` in your favorite terminal will regenerate a functioning `.venv` from the `uv.lock` file in this repo.

 ## Training
 Once the python env is built, training can be run directly using the `afb` cli, typically from a bash script something like